coldbox-modules/cborm/readme.md

 this.mappings[ "/cborm" ] = COLDBOX_APP_ROOT_PATH & "modules/cborm";
 ```

+This is due to the fact that the ORM event listener starts before ColdBox, so no dynamic mappings exist yet.  **Important**: Make sure you ALWAYS lazy load dependencies in your event handlers to avoid chicken and the egg issues.

 ## WireBox DSL

-The module also registers a new WireBox DSL called `entityservice` which can produce virtual or base orm entity services:
+The module also registers a new WireBox DSL called `entityservice` which can produce virtual or base ORM entity services:

 - `entityservice` -  Inject a global ORM service so you can work with ANY entity
 - `entityservice:{entityName}` - Inject a Virtual entity service according to `entityName`